defualt/resume/HOW-TO.markdown

 ````

 - Now we're going to process this into docx, pdf, HTML and more.
-- Close any terminal windows you may have open from before for simplicity.
-- Drag the folder for your Resume project into the Terminal applicaiton on your dock again.
+- Drag the Resume folder (the one containing all the files for the project) into the Terminal application.
 - In the terminal window that opens, type
 ````rake all````
 - You should see it processing.